getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ### 6. Run the Project

 1. Run the project in debug mode using Visual Studio.
-2. Open another instance of UE and load the `Client_Server_GetGud` project.
+2. Open another instance of UE and load the `Client_Server_Getgud` project.
 3. Run the project.

 ### 7. Connect to the Server